Clear Impact logo G

 • Community Impact North Carolina Community Impact North Carolina - Preventing harm of drugs & alcohol (impactcarolina.org)

-To help individuals and communities who find themselves facing the challenge of alcohol and other drug misuse, Community Impact NC is increasing our focus on building safe, healthy, and strong communities.
+• To help individuals and communities facing the challenge of alcohol and other drug misuse, Community Impact NC is increasing its focus on building safe, healthy, and strong communities.
 We believe that strong communities are the best way to prevent future harm.
 We bring expert knowledge and research into the design and implementation of our programs.

 • North Carolina Harm Reduction Coalition NC Harm Reduction Coalition - Dedicated to implementing harm reduction interventions, public health strategies, drug policy transformation, and justice reform in North Carolina and throughout the American South. (nchrc.org)